JeromyCole/pong2.0/README.md

-# pong3.0
+Pong 2.0

 WARNING: FLASHING LIGHTS

 Controls

 Player A:
-UP - W
+UP - 'W'
-DOWN - S
+DOWN - 'S'

 Player B:
-UP - 8
+UP - '8'
-DOWN - 2
+DOWN - '2'
 --------------------------------------------------------------------------------------------------
 Ball speed:
 If ball speed is too slow/fast, adjust on lines 42 and 43 the variables ball.dx and ball.dy.

-# of rounds
+Number of rounds until game completion
 Lines 109 and 122 control how many rounds are needed to complete game.
 Currently set for 3 rounds.
 Output of winner sent to console.
 ---------------------------------------------------------------------------------------------------
 Updates Added: